 Our proactive role in responsible tourism

 Over the years we have always taken a balanced approach to our economic, social and environmental responsibilities to ensure we have a positive effect on New Zealand and do what we can to improve our environment.

 We are very proud of what we have created and continue to improve.
-This has been supported over the years by winning multiple Tourism Awards, being Qualmark endorsed and winning the Best Car/Campervan operator for the 2014 Adventure Travel Awards – as voted by customers.
+This has been supported over the years by winning multiple Tourism Awards, being Qualmark endorsed and winning the Best Car/Campervan operator for the 2014 Adventure Travel Awards and the Golden Backpacks Award in 2017 – as voted by customers.

 Over the years we have supported numerous charities, schools, bands, global travellers, magazines, and various other alternative travellers.
 Below are some of the key initiatives we have played a significant role in.